Author: Ron Graham

 - Why does the Holy Spirit cause confusion by using the same term "the gospel" for both of Christ's messages —the one before he died, and the other after he arose (Romans 1:15-16)?

 These puzzlements do not arise, of course, if we take it that there is only one doctrine or gospel of Christ, not two, and if we see the cross as the centre, not the divider, of his teachings.

 7 Consequences of the Interpretation

-As we have said, some people teach that the ministry of Jesus was to preach the law of Moses.
-They say that his teaching was meant to give the true interpretation of the law of Moses, and to show the Jews how to keep it from a faithful heart, rather than only legalistically and traditionally.
+As we have said, some people teach that the ministry of Jesus was to preach the true interpretation of the law of Moses, showing the Jews how to keep the law from a faithful heart, rather than by legalistic tradition.

-I trust that this study will help you in your mind to put the sayings of Jesus, where they belong, The marvelous "words in red", in our Bibles are an important part of the New Testament, a part of the gospel which is the power of God for salvation to those who believe (Romans 1:16).
+I trust that this study will help you to put the sayings of Jesus where they belong, The marvelous "words in red", in our Bibles are an important part of the New Testament, a part of the gospel which is the power of God for salvation to those who believe (Romans 1:16).